StartupUW/suw-web/README.md

 ### Deadlines

-We're going to use Github issues to track deadlines, issues, and releases.
+We use Github issues to track deadlines, issues, and releases.
 When you finish your component(s), mark the issue as closed and post the commit SHA as a comment (link it preferrably).

 ### Architecture